kevinyjn1/subliminal-steering/README.md

 3. I also limited the output tokens for the same reason.

 4. I only calculated the steering vector in one mid-layer.

+5. The way testing whether the model have trait T are differnt from the original papaer.

 ## Output file structures